kieran6roberts/sst-react-router-spa-starter-kit/packages/frontend/README.md

 ## Features

-- Client side rendering approach
+- Client side rendering approach using React Router v7 as a library
-- TypeScript by default
+- TypeScript
 - TailwindCSSv4 for styling
+- Vite for build and dev

 Read the React Router docs for more info on React Router v7 specifics: [React Router docs](https://reactrouter.com/)